fhightower/programming-experiment-0/1/README.md

 # Iteration One

-Approach: TDD
+Approach: 'Just do it'
-Total time: 36.0 minutes
+Total time: 40.6 minutes